 - 5. Show knowledge and understanding of the traditions of interpreting Greek political thought, and how these shape our readings of the ancient texts

 ILO: Personal and key skills

-- 6. Demonstrate your ability to conduct independent research, including the use of a wide range of library and online resources, to identify, evaluate and organize relevant material
+- 6. Demonstrate your ability to conduct independent research, including the use of a wide range of library and online resources, to identify, evaluate and organise relevant material

-- 7. Demonstrate your ability to analyse a wide range of sources and arguments critically
+- 7. Demonstrate your ability to engage critically with a wide range of arguments

 Learning activities and teaching methods (given in hours of study time)

 |Scheduled Learning and Teaching Activities||Guided independent study||Placement / study abroad|